Braids, inner automorphisms and the Andreadakis problem: Applications

 \subsection{Adding inner automorphisms}

 We are going to apply Theorem~\ref{key_theo} with $H = \Inn(F_n)$ and $G = IA_n$ endowed with the Andreadakis filtration $G_* = \mathcal A_*$, for three different subgroups $K$ of $IA_n$.
 We record in Corollary~\ref{cor_to_key_theo} below the consequences of Theorem~\ref{key_theo} in this context.
-For short, we often denote by $F_n$ the subgroup $H = \Inn(F_n) \cong F_n$ of $IA_n$, and by $F_nK$ its product with a given subgroup $K$ of $IA_n$.

 \begin{cor}[to Th.~\ref{key_theo}] Let $K$ be a subgroup of $IA_n$, and $\tau: \Lie(K) \rightarrow \Der(\mathfrak L_n)$ be the corresponding Johnson morphism.
 Suppose that $K$ satisfies the Andreadakis equality, which means that $\tau$ is injective.
 Suppose, moreover, that every element of $\tau(\Lie(K)) \cap \ad(\mathfrak L_n)$ comes from an element of $K \cap \Inn(F_n)$ (precisely, it equals $\tau(\overline x)$, for some $x \in K \cap \Inn(F_n)$).
-Then $F_nK$ satisfies the Andreadakis equality. \end{cor}
+Then $\Inn(F_n)K$ satisfies the Andreadakis equality. \end{cor}

 \begin{proof} We apply Theorem~\ref{key_theo} to the subgroups $H = \Inn(F_n)$ and $K$ of $G = IA_n$ endowed with the Andreadakis filtration $G_* = \mathcal A_*$.

 \begin{itemize}[itemsep=-3pt,topsep=3pt] \item The hypothesis $[K,H] \subseteq [H,H]$ comes from the fact that $IA_n$ (whence $K$) normalizes $\Inn(F_n)$ and acts trivially on $F_n^{ab}$. \item Cor.~\ref{Andreadakis_for_Inn(Fn)} says that $H = \Inn(F_n)$ satisfies the Andreadakis equality. \item By hypothesis, $K$ does too. \end{itemize} Thus, we are left with proving that the following inclusion (which is true in general) is in fact an equality in $\Lie(\mathcal A_*)$: